For Those With a Foreskin, Let's Talk About Smegma Control

 It should also be noted smegma accumulation may not just be concerning for those with a penis.
 While smegma is not carcinogenic and theories remain disputed as to whether the substance contributes to penile cancer, some urologists have proposed the transfer of smegma into the vagina could lead to cervical cancer.

 Genital hygiene is something everyone should have as a high priority in their regimen of cleanliness.
-And just to add: Any pain or a changed appearance in your penis is always a reason to go to a doctor for professional advice.
+Keeping tabs on the hygiene of your uncircumcised penis is important to your overall health.
+Any pain or a changed appearance in your penis is always a reason to go to a doctor for professional advice.